Special Education - Deafblindness (M.Ed.)

 Estimated Hours to Completion

-36 credit hours for master's; 27 hours for graduate certificate only
+36 credit hours for Master's; 15 hours for Graduate Certificate only

 Allowable Transfer Hours

-6 credit hours maximum for master's.
-All transfer hours are at advisor's discretion.
+6 credit hours maximum for Master's, at advisor's discretion.

 TTU Graduate School and COE scholarships, research assistantships, student loans (loans not available for cert only students)